tassoskoutlas/devbox/README.md

 **Machine** and **Folder mapping**.
 There are a number of options that allow devbox to operate in various conditions.

+When using NFS for folder mapping you need to ensure that `nfsd` is installed locally.

 Folder mapping is achieved through NFS and bindfs to ensure that permisions are set as expected.
 By default devbox is using 775 for directories and 644 for files but behaviour can be overriden via `vm_folder_perm`.